IT Asset Management: The Complete Guide for 2025

 This is easy when businesses have visibility across all devices and software licenses, but it’s much harder when companies use spreadsheets to manage IT equipment.
 How do you know if all your devices are up-to-date with the latest software if you don’t know where all of them are?
 The resulting penalties can be severe.
 Failing to comply can see companies incur heavy fines or lose important accreditations.

 You don’t have to suffer from the risks of poor asset management.
-Follow these five best practices to improve your IT asset management efforts in 2024 and beyond.
+Follow these best practices to improve your IT asset management efforts in 2025 and beyond.

 Asset management software is rapidly becoming essential for organizations to stay competitive.
-Asset management software facilitates asset performance optimization from acquisition to disposal, replacing manual tools such as Excel and providing a much more efficient way of managing operations.
+This software facilitates asset performance optimization from acquisition to disposal, replacing manual tools such as Excel and providing a much more efficient way of managing operations.

 It also makes it incredibly easy to build an accurate inventory of your IT assets.
 Using asset management software that integrates with a tracking method like barcodes and scanners allows teams to quickly tag and detail every IT asset in your organization.
 Key information like the status and location of the device and the software installed on it can be stored in the software’s digital database.